 Happiness through Contentment - The Retreat Phase

 I often wondered what is required for a person to feel Happy and Content.
 I know what makes one person happy and content, may not make another person happy and content.
 We might all live in the same country or on the same street or even in the same house, but we all have different life experiences, or we can interpret the same life experiences differently.
 For the most part our society conditioned us to believe that access to a continuous stream of increasing wealth and material goods, is what is needed for a person to be happy and content.
+Make a big money, live large and profile.

 What I realized is that this conditioning is often the main source of our misery and unhappiness.
 No matter how much increasing wealth and material goods we accumulate, we are still miserable and unhappy.
 It is always never enough and adds more complexity to our lives.
 The fear of not being able to maintain our increasing wealth and material goods often leads to increasing unhappiness, misery, anxiety, and depression.
 Let me also say that not having any wealth can lead to unhappiness, misery, anxiety, and depression.
 Anything that causes you to fret, day and night over will cause this condition.
 As a society we worship money, and we worship material goods.
 We have been conditioned to think we are nothing without it and everything with it.

-We also need to define the concept of what is wealth.
+We also need to define the concept of wealth.
 Our society conditioned us to believe that wealth is having lots of money.
 But being wealthy can mean different things to different people.
 No matters what situation we find ourselves in, it is our responsibility to come to terms with our life and carve out our happiness and through that, find contentment.
-If we can do that then a man with little money can be happier and more content with life that a man who is conditioned to always chasing the continuous stream of increasing wealth and material goods.
+If we can do that then a man with little money can be happier and more content with life than a man who is conditioned to always chasing the continuous stream of increasing wealth and material goods.

 Peter's Rock, St Andrew Jamaica